-As the coronavirus crisis continues to hold us in its grip, one thing we need to be alert for is depression, in our children as well as ourselves.
+As the pandemic continues to limit our lives, one thing we need to be alert for is depression, in our children as well as ourselves.

-Feeling down in this time of forced inactivity and constant uncertainty is unavoidable, and most of us are struggling to stay positive.
+Feeling down in this time of cancelled activities and social distancing is unavoidable, and most of us are struggling to stay positive.
 But depression is more than just feeling sad or having bad days.
 A child who seems to be stuck in a negative mood — feeling hopeless and not able to enjoy anything — may have depression and may need help to bounce back.

 Depression is a disorder that most often begins in adolescence, but it can occur in children as young as preschool age.
-Kids who have a history of depression are particularly at risk during this stressful time, but significant upsetting events, like the pandemic, can also trigger depression in children who haven’t shown any signs of it previously.
+Kids who have a history of depression are particularly at risk during this stressful time, but upsetting events like the pandemic can also trigger depression in children who haven’t shown any signs of it previously.

-Mark Reinecke, PhD, a clinical psychologist and the clinical director of the Child Mind Institute, San Francisco Bay Area, outlines three steps parents should take to guard against depression.
+Mark Reinecke, PhD, a clinical psychologist, outlines three steps parents should take to guard against depression.

 Be aware of the signs of depression

-Depression can be easy to miss, especially in teenagers since adolescents are often moody.
-But with sadness and irritability understandably widespread during this crisis, the signs can be even easier for family members to overlook, even in children.
+Depression can be easy to miss, especially in teenagers, since adolescents are often moody.
+But with sadness and irritability widespread during this crisis, the signs can be even easier for family members to overlook.
 Likewise, kids and teens who are struggling may not recognize their own symptoms for what they are.

 Symptoms of depression include: